European Patent Cost: Everything You Need to Know

 Among the reasons why the patent process in Europe, as in the United States, can be so elongated, other than the scientific intricacy involved, is the product’s promising market potential.
 That is good news, if course, but it can also be bad news.
 Any potential new product that could affect an existing market will draw the attention and scrutiny from those who now control the market.
 Rival competitors will often do all they can to kill a pending patent in the cradle, which is in the EPO, or in the courts.

 A patent application can be derailed by any one of an array of minor mistakes.
 Even the most thoroughly precise applications can be nixed by patent examiner’s ruling to the EPO’s examining division.
 Even issued patents get challenged by rival inventors and potential competitors in federal courts.

 The cost of revising applications, defending patents, challenging lawsuits and maintaining the integrity of the patent all require the assistance of professionals, including EPO-registered patent attorneys.

 In many ways, the system is rigged against the individual, independent inventor who can follow all the rules and scrupulously adhere to the procedural requirements of the application process, even overcome technical nitpicking and bureaucratic setbacks, only to be challenged in court by a corporate entity with the unlimited resources to suppress a new product from ever getting to the market, essentially bankrupting an individual who had the temerity to have a good idea.

 If you need help determining how to proceed in submitting a European Patent application, you can post your legal needs on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.